massimotamos/massimotamos.github.io/_posts/2018-03-03-Score-a-Shell-Challenge-Writeup.markdown

 * A mini firewall preventing usage of ./ and ../ which should be bypassed
 * file_get_contents method

-So it was obvious to fuzz this "localfile paramter" and I set up my burp with loading the payloads.
+So it was obvious to fuzz this "localfile parameter" and I set up my burp with loading the payloads.
 I generally use the payloads here: https://github.com/swisskyrepo/PayloadsAllTheThings .
 Nice collection of different fields.
+Note here: I used the payloads on small amounts.
+After getting 10-15 responses, you can actually understand if it will work or not.
+No need to use entire file:).

 ![image]({{ site.baseurl }}/assets/images/post5/post5-9.jpg)